acumos/documentation/docs/AcumosUser/portal-user/marketplace/marketplace-intro.rst

 ====================
 To search the Marketplace by keywords, follow these steps:

 #.
-Fill in the keyword search on the top left inner menu
+Enter keywords in the search field on the top left inner menu
 #.
-Select the magnifying glass icon near the search box
-#.
-The result of your query is shown – with only the models that meet
+The result of your query is shown, with only the models that meet
    your search criteria

+This search feature looks for keyword matches in the following fields: name, description, author, publisher and model ID.

 Filtering by Category
 =====================